Mayo Clinic Care Network Content

 Surgical biopsy

-If the cells in question can't be accessed with other biopsy procedures or if other biopsy results have been inconclusive, your doctor may recommend a surgical biopsy.
+Your health care provider may recommend a surgical biopsy if the cells in question can't be accessed with other biopsy procedures or if other biopsy results have been inconclusive.

 During a surgical biopsy, a surgeon makes an incision in your skin to access the suspicious area of cells.
 Examples of surgical biopsy procedures include surgery to remove a breast lump for a possible breast cancer diagnosis and surgery to remove a lymph node for a possible lymphoma diagnosis.

-Surgical biopsy procedures can be used to remove part of an abnormal area of cells (incisional biopsy).
-Or surgical biopsy may be used to remove an entire area of abnormal cells (excisional biopsy).
+Surgical biopsy procedures can be used to remove part of a suspicious area of cells.
+Or surgical biopsy may remove all of the cells.

 You may receive local anesthetics to numb the area of the biopsy.
-Some surgical biopsy procedures require general anesthetics to make you unconscious during the procedure.
-You may also be required to stay in the hospital for observation after the procedure.
+Some surgical biopsy procedures require general anesthetics to put you in a sleep-like state.
+You might need to stay in the hospital after the procedure.